a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 ```
 All of the code can be found <a href="https://github.com/a-n-rose/recommendation-systems-python/blob/master/babyname_recommender/data_prep_babyname.py">here</a> but these functions above provide the necessary context.
 These are also what get called in the main function.

 Lest I forget, the errors.
 They are also really important.
 The reason why I coded an error is because inserting data into SQL databases is tricky.
-I don't want to spend 2 hours inserting data and because of one little error, which I could have handled, cause me extra hours work.
+I don't want to spend 2 hours inserting data and because of one little error, which I could have handled, cause me extra hours work making sure I don't waste 2 more hours overwriting data I already have.
+Blah blah blah.

-In the function 'insert_name_data', I'm not always sure if there is data to insert or if that data already exists in the table.
-If I can skip work I don't have to do, I'll always skip it.
+In the function 'insert_name_data', I'm not always sure if there is data to insert.

 Find the function 'self.get_name_id'.
-I couldn't be sure if it existed in the names table, but it was imperative for inserting data about name popularity given a year.
-Therefore, if no name id could be found, I decided to raise a 'MissingNameID' error just in case.
+I couldn't be sure if the name_id existed in the names table, but it was imperative for inserting data about name popularity given a year.
+Therefore, if no name id could be found, I decided to raise a 'MissingNameID' to "pass" that name's popularity data for that year, error just in case.
+Otherwise, an error would raise and my entire program would shut down.
+(See the 'except' statement.)

-If I raise the error myself, I can make sure it doesn't stop my program.
-In my 'except' statment, I include a print statement (which should actually be a logging statement), stating that the name id wasn't collected and that that year's data for that name could not be saved.

 ```
     def insert_name_data(self,data_entry,year):